 Vendors to investigate here include:

 3. Intelligently automate and augment tasks.

 AI tools can also augment your work.
-One example is AI solutions that analyze sales call data to help you scale operations.
+One example are AI solutions that analyze sales call data to help you scale operations.

 Tools to look into here include: